Hr15h1/PGLabPrograms/README.md

 # PGLabPrograms
-## This repository containes all the programs that I have done in the computer lab for my PG.
+## This repository containes C programs done for the TOC lab cycle